brajeshwar/brajeshwar.github.io/_posts/2006/2006-10-05-enjoy-full-screen-video-with-the-new-full-screen-mode-in-flash-player-9.md

----
-layout: post
-title: Enjoy Full Screen Video with the new Full Screen mode in Flash Player 9
+# Enjoy Full Screen Video with the new Full Screen mode in Flash Player 9
----

 With the release of the new updates for Windows and Mac, besides fixing a bunch of bugs, Flash Player 9 will support Full Screen Mode on the web straight out of the browser.